 The American Bankers Association provides financial education programs and resources that help bankers make their communities better.
 The association's signature programs, Teach Children to Save and Get Smart About Credit, bring bankers and students together to increase financial literacy.

-WesBanco, Inc. is a multi-state bank holding company with total assets of approximately $8.2 billion operating through 142 branch locations and 130 ATMs in West Virginia, Ohio and Pennsylvania.
+WesBanco is a multi-state bank holding company with total assets of approximately $6.1 billion.
+Following the completions of the three branch projects, WesBanco will operate through 121 branch locations and 109 ATMs in West Virginia, Ohio, and Pennsylvania.
 WesBanco's banking subsidiary is WesBanco Bank, Inc., headquartered in Wheeling, West Virginia.
 WesBanco also operates an insurance brokerage company, WesBanco Insurance Services, Inc., and a full service broker/dealer, WesBanco Securities, Inc.